-8 Everyday Habits That Could Trigger a Panic Attack
+12 Everyday Habits That Could Trigger a Panic Attack

 What is a panic attack?

 There’s a big difference between feeling nervous and having a full-blown panic attack.
-“A panic attack is a sudden state of intense fear or panic that often appears to come out of the blue,” explains Oklahoma City-based therapist Thai-An Truong, LPC, LADC.
-She says that the symptoms will peak in minutes and last about half an hour, but most people will feel the exhaustion and residual effects hours afterward.
-According to Truong, the most common symptoms are increased heart rate, heart palpitations, chest pain, sweating, shaking, difficulty breathing, and hyperventilating.
-What causes panic attacks depend on the individual, so identifying your personal panic attack triggers may help you to manage them.
-By cutting out some of these habits—with the help of a therapist if necessary—you may notice a difference in your overall anxiety levels.
-Learn to recognize the 10 clear signs of a panic attack.
+“A panic attack is a sudden state of intense fear or panic that often appears to come out of the blue,” explains Oklahoma City-based therapist Thai-An Truong, LPC.
+She says that the symptoms will peak in minutes and last about half an hour, but most people will feel the exhaustion and residual effects for hours afterward.
+According to the National Institute of Mental Health, the most common physical symptoms of a panic attack are a pounding or racing heart, sweating, chills, trembling, breathing problems, weakness or dizziness, tingly or numb hands, chest pain, stomach pain, and nausea.

 Jumping to conclusions